FEDERAL SKILLED WORKER CLASS

 Note: the Canadian government recognizes that the points awarded under the FSW system do not always accurately reflect an applicant's chances of successfully establishing themselves in Canada.
 As a result, Citizenship and Immigration Canada Officers are authorized to use an alternate method of assessing an application.
 Under the concept of "substituted evaluation", a Visa Officer may make their own evaluation for the likelihood of the applicant becoming economically established in Canada.
 This method allows the Visa Officer to accept or refuse the applicant no matter how many points the applicant has achieved.

-Contact Us for more information about the Federal Skilled Worker Class or take a FREE Eligibility Assessment today.
+Contact Us for more information about the Federal Skilled Worker Class or take an Eligibility Assessment today.